 The school achieved an Outstanding rating from ADEK for the second time during its inspection in 2017-18.
 This was something of an achievement, given the relative lack of IB curriculum schools in Abu Dhabi.
 No subsequent inspection has taken place due to the Covid 19 pandemic which halted inspections in the 2019-20 academic year.

 The pupils are from a wide variety of nationalities, over 80 in total.
 Some 15% of students are Emirati, 15% ex-pat Arab and the remainder predominantly Western nationals from, among others, the USA and Canada, who make up just over 20%, together with the next largest nationality group, being Indian, at 6%.
 The class sizes are 24 children in EY 1 and 2 with 7 classes in each grade.
 G1 to G10 have a maximum of 26 per class with 6 classes across each grade.
 G11 and G12 have around 22 per class, although this number varies between courses.
 The teacher:student ratio at 1:12 is in line with these class sizes.

 The nationality of the teaching staff also varies, coming predominantly from Ireland, the UK, and Canada, but with teachers from as far away as the USA, South Africa, Australia and the UAE.
 Staff turnover is slightly below average at approx. 18%.
 The broad mix of staff and students gives the school ‘a new world feel’.

-The school has chosen to follow the IB PYP, MYP and IBDP curriculum, as its team is convinced that this is the most successful foundation for young people, many of whom go on to university.
-As yet, the school has not offered the IBCP (Certificate Programme), which is usually offered in combination with the UK-based BTEC qualification, to offer a more vocationally focused curriculum.
-The Principal, Mr. Iain Colledge strongly supports the IB curriculum; it will be interesting to see if he looks at the introduction of this increasingly well-regarded additional qualification also.
+The school does not currently offers the IBCP (Career-related Programme), which is usually offered in combination with the UK-based BTEC qualification, to offer a more vocationally-focused curriculum.
+The Principal, Mr. Iain Colledge, strongly supports the IB curriculum; it will be interesting to see if he seeks to develop this increasingly well-regarded additional qualification also.
 RIS has, in the past, offered the IBDP Courses curriculum, which is a scaled-down version of the full Diploma, but no longer appears to do so.